Define a solid foundation for the digital transformation of the front end of your business.

 7. Measure and analyse performance

 Establish key performance indicators (KPIs) to measure the effectiveness of your sales enablement strategy.
-Track metrics like sales cycle length, conversion rates, and average deal size.
-Use these insights to refine your strategy over time.
+Track RFQ turnaround times, quote‑to‑order percentages, win rate by vertical, and renewal rate.

 8. Gather feedback and iterate